grande-dev/OpenMAUVe/README.md

 # OpenMAUVe

-This code represents a **limited** version of the OpeMAUVe simulator, released in this form for the reviewers of the AQ2UASIM 2025 workshop.
-We kindly ask you to avoid uploading this code to any public platform.
+OpenMAUVe is an OpenModelica-based simulator for complex Autonomous Underwater Vehicles (AUVs), Underwater Gliders and hybrid AUVs.

-An OpenModelica-based simulator for complex Autonomous Underwater Vehicles, Underwater Gliders and hybrid vehicles.
+OpenMAUVe allows to simulate AUVs with internal moving masses (shifting and rolling), Variable Buoyancy Devices, in addition to the classical set of actuators (e.g. control surfaces such as rudders, stern planes and thrusters).

 <img src="https://github.com/grande-dev/OpenMAUV-test/blob/master/images/logo_OpenMAUVe.png">